-Receiving top scores on the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), maintaining stellar academic records, participating in school and community service activities, demonstrating leadership abilities, and showing evidence of honors and awards during all four years of high school earned the students the scholarships.
-A recommendation by a high school official and a student essay were also required.
+The winners earned the honor by achieving outstanding scores on the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) and by maintaining stellar academic records, participating in school and community service activities, demonstrating leadership abilities and receiving honors and awards during all four years of high school.